 - Plan ahead for times when you will need help after your baby is born.
 Many women get help from friends and family or they join a support group to talk to other breast-feeding mothers.

 - Buy breast-feeding equipment, such as breast pads, nipple cream, extra pillows, and nursing bras.
 Find out about breast pumps, too.

 For each feeding, you go through these basic steps:

 - Get ready for the feeding.
 Be calm and relaxed, and try not to be distracted.
-Also, have water or juice nearby and two or three pillows to help support your baby while he or she is nursing.
+Get some water or juice for yourself.
+And have two or three pillows to help support your baby while he or she is nursing.

 - Find a breast-feeding position that is comfortable for you and your baby, such as the cross-cradle or the football hold.
 Make sure the baby's head and chest are lined up straight and facing your breast.
 It's best to switch which breast you start with each time.

 - Get the baby latched on properly.
 Your baby's mouth needs to be wide open, like a yawn, so you may need to gently touch the middle of your baby's lower lip.
 When your baby's mouth is open wide, quickly bring the baby onto your nipple and areola (the dark circle around your nipple).